Data-Driven Study: Do Top Performers Work Longer Hours?

 The Question: What do top-performers do differently?

-By analyzing data from the digital collaboration tools,* Worklytics is able to return objective insights on how people are getting work done.
-Including things like:
+By analyzing data from the digital collaboration tools,* Worklytics is able to return objective insights on how people are getting work done — including:

 • What time teams tend to start and end work